LlamaSantos/snugville/readme.md

 Clone the repo :) and run `brew install go`

+* Note: If you have previous played with Go, we're going to migrate away from your prevous `GOPATH` to create a fresh environment to work from.
+Check this by `echo $GOPATH` from the terminal to see if it is set to anything.

 ## Setting up your $GOPATH

 In your (.bashrc, .profile, .zshrc, et al) add the following line `export GOPATH=/path/to/your/repo/snugville`, example `export GOPATH=$HOME/code/snugville`